EXCLUSIVE-China's Pinduoduo alerts police to suspected bribery involving Cue manager, sources say

 HONG KONG/SINGAPORE, April 29 (Reuters) - Chinese e-commerce firm Pinduoduo Inc has referred a case of suspected bribery of one of its staff by a manager at digital advertising firm Cue Holdings to the Shanghai police, according to two people with direct knowledge of the matter.

-Pinduoduo PDD.O suspects a Cue sales manager bribed a Pinduoduo manager to win work related to a 4 billion yuan ($565 million) advertising budget last year, one of the sources said.
+Pinduoduo PDD.O suspects a Cue sales manager bribed a Pinduoduo manager to win work related to an advertising budget of close to 4 billion yuan ($565 million) last year, one of the sources said.
 The bribe totalled over 2 million yuan ($282,346.30), the source said.

 Senior executives for KKR KKR.N, which controls 66.7% of Cue, are aware of the issue and are making their own inquiries, according to an email exchange reviewed by Reuters and the same source.

-The Cue manager involved was Pan Kai, while the Pinduoduo manager's name was Chen Ruikan, the two sources said.
-They declined to be identified as they are not authorised to speak to the media.
+The two managers - Pan Kai from Cue and Chen Ruikan from Pinduoduo - have both been arrested on suspicion of commercial bribery, the two sources said.
+The sources declined to be identified as they are not authorised to speak to the media.

-In an emailed response to a request for comment, Cue said: "There is indeed a case under investigation about a Pinduoduo staff member involved in taking bribes, which also involves an ex-employee of Cue Holdings who has left the company."
+Before news of the arrest, Cue said in an email: "There is indeed a case under investigation about a Pinduoduo staff member involved in taking bribes, which also involves an ex-employee of Cue Holdings who has left the company."

 Pan and Chen could not be reached for comment.

-A spokeswoman for Pinduoduo declined to comment while an investigation is underway.
+A spokeswoman for Pinduoduo declined to comment on the case or the arrest while an investigation is underway.

-"We have stringent anti-corruption and whistleblower measures in place, and work proactively with the authorities to report any suspected corruption cases," she said.
+"We have stringent anti-corruption and whistleblower measures in place, and work proactively with the authorities to report any suspected corruption cases," she said, adding the company had reported 18 corruption-related cases to authorities this year.

 KKR said it was aware of the allegations but that it was not appropriate to comment further given the authorities' investigation.